1938 – Bluer, Walter

 1938 – WALTER BLUER, Ripper, 41

 Walter Bluer of 63 Poolsbrook Road, Duckmanton was born in 1897 in Pendlebury in Lancashire.
-At the age of 14 years he was already working at a local Pendlebury mine as a hand putter.
+At the age of fourteen years he was already working at a local Pendlebury mine as a hand putter.
 He moved from Pendlebury with his cousin, Herbert Bluer.
-Walter married Lily in 1930 in Staveley.
+Walter married Lily in 1930 in Staveley and they had a daughter, Dorothy.
 A cousin of Lily’s, Nellie Hickman, had married John Arnold Bray who was also killed in the accident.
-Walter was buried in Staveley cemetery
+Walter was buried in Staveley cemetery.

 Family History Researched by Paul Burkitt: